Alexander (grape)

 The Alexander grape is a hybrid grape of Vitis labrusca and another species, which may probably be Vitis vinifera.

 History

 In the 18th century and much of the 19th century it was impossible to grow European wine grapes in the open air in the eastern half of North America.
 The Alexander combined disease and pest resistance from North American grapes with some of the better qualities of European wine grapes.
 It was an acceptable grape for large-scale planting and wine production.
 The Alexander was the basis for the first successful North American wine industry over much of the east coast, in Pennsylvania in the 1790s, in Virginia, Maryland, New Jersey, Ohio, and in Indiana in 1806.

 The Alexander grape may be extinct, and it is not known if any live material of the variety still exists.

+In the foothills of the Appalachian Mountains near the Hocking Hills Le Petit Chevalier Vineyards and Farm Winery provides guests the opportunity to taste Alexander wine from vines grown in the vineyard.

 Synonyms

 Alexander is also known under the synonyms Alexandria, Black Cape, Black Grape, Buck Grape, Cape, Cape Grape, Clifton's Constantia, Clifton's Lombardia, Columbian, Constantia, Farkers Grape, Madeira of York, Rothrock, Rothrock Of Prince, Schuylkill, Schuylkill Muscadel, Schuylkill Muscadine, Springmill Constantia, Tasker's Grape, Vevay, Vevay Winne, Winne, and York Lisbon.